rossetti/KSLBook/docs/09-Chapter9.md

 ### Control Variates (CV)
 The idea is to exploit knowledge of the system by other variables for which the true mean is known and exploit any dependence that it might have with our parameter of interest.
 Let's consider a simplified example.

+***
 ::: {.example #CVExample name="Simple Health Clinic"}
 Suppose that we are simulating a heart disease reduction program operating between 10am and Noon.
 Suppose that 30 patients per day are scheduled at 5 minute intervals.
 The clinic process is as follows.
 The patient first visits a clerk to gather their medical information.
 Then, the patient visits a medical technician where blood pressure and vitals are recorded and it is determined whether or not the patient should visit the nurse.
-If the patient visits the nurse practioner, then they receive some medical service and return to a clerk for payment.
-If the patient does not need to see the nurse practioner, then the patient goes directly to the clerk for checkout.
+If the patient visits the nurse practitioner, then they receive some medical service and return to a clerk for payment.
+If the patient does not need to see the nurse practitioner, then the patient goes directly to the clerk for checkout.

 - Let $Y_j$ be the utilization of the nurse on the $j^{th}$ day.
 We are interested in estimating the utilization of the nurse on any given day.